MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-your-app-by-reserving-a-name.md

 > You might find that you can't reserve a name, even though you don't see any apps listed by that name in the Store.
 This is usually because another developer has reserved the name for their app but hasn't submitted it yet.
 If you are unable to reserve a name for which you hold the trademark or other legal right, or if you see another app in the Windows Store using that name, [contact Microsoft](http://go.microsoft.com/fwlink/p/?LinkId=233777).

 After you reserve a name, you have one year to submit that app.
 If you don't submit it within the year, the name reservation will expire, and another developer may be able to use that name for an app.
 You may encounter an error if you try to submit an app under a name which you have let expire.

+> [!NOTE]
+> If you have a Windows Phone app that you created in the older Windows Phone dashboard, and you never reserved a name for it, you will have to do so in order to upload .appx packages for it, or to [view app identity details](view-app-identity-details.md) specific to .appx packages.
+Reserving a unique name also prevents anyone else from reserving that name for themselves.
+However, if you don't reserve a name, you can still manage and submit the app for your Windows Phone 8.x customers.

 ## Choosing your app's name